 A few years ago my then-15-year-old nephew interviewed me for a homework assignment.
 The assignment was about finding one's purpose and mission in life.
 My answers could have gone in a million different directions, but there was only one real answer that addressed what matters most in all I do personally and professionally.

 The very short, but “big picture”, answer is to share Christ with others and build His kingdom.

 2. How did you decide your mission?

 A few years ago my answer to question one would have been very different.
-My mission would have been something very good and noble but all about me and all about here and now.
+My mission would have been something very good and noble but all about me, and all about here and now.
 I realized that as a Christian my life is about Christ, not me.
-I evaluated my life from the viewpoint of eternity not just my life on earth and I realized that eternity is what matters and so my life on earth has to prepare me for eternity, it can’t just be about my comfort or fulfillment now.
+I evaluated my life from the viewpoint of eternity not just my life on earth and I realized that eternity is what matters so my life on earth has to prepare me for eternity.
+It can’t just be about my comfort or fulfillment now.
 And part of living for eternity includes being a witness for Him at all times and in many ways, such as being his hands and feet in serving those in need and using my time and talents to build His kingdom.

 3. What gifts do you have that help you achieve this mission?

 The biggest gift He’s given me is writing, which I use in many ways but they all amount to honoring and glorifying Him, regardless of the subject matter.
 God needs people everywhere, in different places and environments to be a light, and as long as I’m where He wants me to be I know that my work is serving the purpose of building His kingdom, even if I never know the full outcome until we’re in heaven.

 4. What challenges have you faced in achieving the mission.